-Advisory Council Members may be provided confidential, proprietary or sensitive information of the Bank, the Finance Agency, Members, Vendors and other counterparties and individuals.
-Confidential information may include Bank examination reports and other information belonging to the Finance Agency, underwriting analysis, Member business information, as well as financial
+Directors are provided confidential, proprietary, or sensitive information of the Bank, the Finance Agency, Members, Vendors and other counterparties and individuals.
+Confidential information may include Bank examination reports and other information belonging to the Finance Agency, underwriting analysis, Member business information, as well as financial information about the Bank itself, Bank security, Bank personnel information, auditing procedures and Personal Information of Employees or Members and their customers.

-Advisory Council Members must use discretion when talking about matters related to the Bank's business to avoid compromising the Bank's position or the confidence of its Members.
+Directors must use discretion when talking about matters related to the Bank's business to avoid compromising the Bank's position or the confidence of its Members.
 In addition, care and attention should be given to any sensitive materials so that confidentiality is not inadvertently compromised or lost.

-Advisory Council Members should always use their best judgment and exercise personal responsibility in protecting information learned through service to the Bank.
+Directors should always use their best judgment and exercise personal responsibility in protecting information learned through service to the Bank.
 Any questions relating to this requirement can be discussed with the General Counsel or the Corporate Secretary.